k8gb-io/k8gb/docs/index.md

 ## Runtime environments

-k8gb instances should be able to run on any Linux based operating system but should run best within in a Kubernetes environment as a Deployment etc.
+k8gb instances should be able to run on any Linux based operating system but should run best within a Kubernetes environment as a Deployment etc.

 ## Existing GSLB projects